 Value-added tax (VAT)

 VAT is chargeable on all taxable goods and services supplied in, or imported into, Mainland Tanzania.
 The standard rate of VAT is 18%, but the export of goods and certain services is eligible for zero rating.
-Businesses with an annual taxable turnover of more than TZS 100 million must register for VAT.
+Businesses with or expecting to generate an annual taxable turnover of more than TZS 100 million must register for VAT.
 The Commissioner has the discretion to register (as intending traders) investors whose projects have not commenced production of taxable supplies but wish to be VAT-registered in order to reclaim the tax they incur on start-up costs.
 A business that only makes exempt supplies is unable to register for VAT and, consequently, unable to recover the VAT incurred on inputs.

 Registered businesses must submit VAT returns, and pay any tax due, on a monthly basis.

-There is also mandatory registration for professional service providers (e.g. lawyers and accountants) and government entities/institutions carrying on economic activities.
+There is also mandatory registration for professional service providers (e.g. lawyers and accountants) and government entities/institutions carrying out economic activities.
 A non-resident who carries on an economic activity in Mainland Tanzania without a fixed place (e.g. non-resident suppliers of B2C electronic services) and makes taxable supplies in excess of the VAT registration threshold is required to appoint a VAT representative.

 For imported goods, VAT is payable at the time of importation together with any customs and excise duties.
 VAT payable with respect to capital goods (as defined) imported in Tanzania may be deferred, subject to certain procedures being followed.

-For imported services, VAT is accounted for by registered businesses through a 'reverse-charge' mechanism, and such accounting is only relevant where a taxpayer has exempt supplies of 10% or more out of total supplies.
+For imported services, VAT is accounted for by registered businesses through a 'reverse-charge' mechanism, and such accounting is only relevant where a taxpayer has exempt supplies of 10% or more of the total supplies.